Forget About Calories Just Reduce Sugars

 High blood pressure

-Metformin comes from an herb and is given to diabetes patients, and it makes the receptor receive the insulin better.
+Metformin comes from an herb and is given to diabetes patients, and it makes the receptor receive the Fat Storing Hormone better.

-It forces your body to accept the insulin which is why it has a lot of side effects.
+It forces your body to accept the Fat Storing Hormone which is why it has a lot of side effects.

 Too much metformin can get lactic acidosis; that’s a fancy word for you getting too much acid in your blood and losing oxygen.